Pension Annual Allowance

 Individuals earning over £150,000 (or with total income including savings and investment income) and making pension contributions should be taking advice on:

-- Whether their intended future contributions (incl. from an employer) will trigger a charge
+- Whether intended future contributions (incl. from an employer) will trigger a charge

 - Carrying forward any unused annual allowance from the previous three tax years